 The goal is for roundtables to have a minimum of two professional organizations (e.g., law firms, accounting firms, insurance agencies, wealth management firms, etc.) as sponsors who can attend meetings and participate without selling, but with attribution at each meeting.

 Membership includes 1-hour per quarter, per member of free 'consultation' from any of the Corporate Partners on matters addressed at a meeting (i.e., not a "freebie" to get their wills done by the law firm).
 A majority of the interactions with sponsors will also be virtual.
 They will not be permitted to solicit members as clients directly… nor will our facilitators.

 What does it cost to become a member?

-Our membership fee is meant to be affordable by even the smallest companies ($250 per month, payable quarterly) and a small fraction of the annual membership fee of most other groups that can go as high as $20,000.
+Our membership fee for the virtual roundtables is meant to be affordable by even the smallest companies ($250 per month, payable quarterly) and a small fraction of the annual membership fee of most other groups that can go as high as $20,000.
 But there is an even more significant cost to consider: your time!
 We meet VIRTUALLY, so you save time and fuel.

 Request a Guest Invitation to a Roundtable

 Fill out the form below to request a guest invitation.